-Zoey offers a Free 14 Day Trial of their product, and they make it easy to sign up for one.
-You just enter your email address and create a password, and they’ll send a link to your inbox.
+Zoey offers a Free 14-Day Trial of their product, and they make it easy to sign up.
+Just enter your email address and create a password.
+Zoey will request a bit of information about your store, and then they’ll send a link to your inbox.

-Zoey’s dashboard is comparable to those of the industry leaders (Shopify, BigCommerce, Magento).
+Zoey’s dashboard is comparable to those of other industry leaders.
 It’s clean, simple, and easy to navigate.
 Best of all, Zoey makes their setup process easy to locate and follow.

-They guide you through every step of the way, and you can easily see which steps you’ve completed.
+You’ll be guided through every step of setting up, and you can easily see which steps you’ve completed.